PistonDevelopers/dyon-tutorial/src/lifetimes.md

 In `source/test.dyon`:

 Requires `a: 'return`
-2,12:     return a //
+2,12:     return a // ERROR
 2,12:            ^
 ```

 ### Lifetimes are about references

 A lifetime is about the references stored inside a variable.
-All references outlive variables are store in.
+All references outlive variables they are store in.
 Variables can not store references to themselves,
 because it can not outlive itself.